Accelerate the Warm-up Stage in the Lasso Computation via a Homotopic Approach: Numerical Examples

-In both two scenarios, i.e., $n=50,p=20$ and $n=50,p=80$, there are also some differences among these three methods (ISTA, FISTA, and Ours).
-Generally speaking, both ISTA and FISTA requires larger number of numerical operations than that of our method.
-For example, in the second scenario, when $\epsilon$ is $0.005$, our method only requires $36,457$ operations, however, ISTA and FISTA need $190,131$ and $55,133$ operations, respectively.
-So, it is obvious that our method, compared with the state-of-the-art Lasso-algorithms (where FISTA is the most efficient one), requires less number of numerical operations to achieve the same $\epsilon$-precision.
-In the first scenario ($n=50, p=20$) with large $\epsilon$, the number of numerical operations of the three types of algorithms are very similar, because when $\epsilon$ and $p$ are very small, the hidden constant before the complexity ($O(p^2/\epsilon)$ for ISTA, $O(p^2/\sqrt\epsilon)$ for FISTA, and $O(p^2/\sqrt\epsilon)$ for HS) are dominated.
+From Table \ref{table: simulation1 table}, \ref{table: simulation1 table -- running time} and Fig. \ref{fig: simulation1 -- curves}, \ref{fig: simulation1 -- runtime}, we also find differences among different methods.
+Generally speaking, HOSKY has fewer numerical operations or less running time than its benchmarks.
+For example, under the first scenario with $\epsilon_w = 0.005, n= 50, p = 80$, HOSKY only requires $3.6457 \times 10^4$ operations.
+However, ridge regression, ISTA, and FISTA need $3.73414 \times 10^5$, $1.90131 \times 10^5$, and $5.5133 \times 10^4$ operations, respectively.
+And we also notice that when $n=50, p=20$ with large $\epsilon_w$, the number of numerical operations of ISTA, FISTA, and HOSKY are very similar.
+This is because when $\epsilon_w$ is large, the hidden constant before the complexity ($O(1/\epsilon_w)$ for ISTA, $O(1/\sqrt{\epsilon_w})$ for FISTA, and $O(1/(\log(1/\epsilon_w)^2))$ for HOSKY) are dominated.